LC2024/LC2024.github.io/local_info/local_info.md

 - **by air:**
   The airport closest to Gothenburg is [Landvetter airport (GOT)](https://www.swedavia.com/landvetter/).
-We recommend using the shuttle service operated by the Vy bus company between the airport and the city center of Gothenburg.
-Tickets can be purchased [online]((https://www.flygbussarna.se/en/landvetter)) and in person at machines at the airport and at some bus stops.
+We recommend using the [Flygbussarna](https://www.flygbussarna.se/en/landvetter) shuttle service operated by the Vy bus company between the airport and the city center of Gothenburg.
+  Tickets can be purchased online and in person at machines at the airport and at some bus stops.
 Note that a round-trip ticket is cheaper than two single trip tickets.
+  The venue and many hotels are located adjacent to the Korsvägen bus stop.

 ## Staying in Gothenburg